 9. If you have a complaint

 If you have a problem or cause for dissatisfaction, please inform the relevant supplier, for example the hotel, the cruise line, the transportation company and our tour manager or local representative (if applicable).
 This allows us the opportunity to put things right on the spot.
 If you remain dissatisfied you must contact our UK Duty Officer on +44 1293 450 499 in order that we are allowed the opportunity to find a reasonable solution.
 It is therefore a condition of this contract that you communicate any problem to the supplier of the services in question AND to our representative WHILST IN THE RESORT and you must confirm your complaint in writing to the persons set out above.
 If your complaint is not resolved locally, please follow this up within 28 days of your return home by writing to our Customer Services Department giving your booking reference and all other relevant information, keeping your letter concise and to the point.
-This will assist us to quickly identify your concerns and speed up our respone to you.
+This will assist us to quickly identify your concerns and speed up our response to you.
 If you fail to follow this simple procedure we will have been deprived of the opportunity to investigate and rectify your complaint and this may affect your rights under this contract.

 10. What happens to complaints

 We are proud of our high reputation for customer satisfaction and strive to reach amicable settlement of the small number of complaints we receive.
 It is unlikely that you will have a complaint that cannot be settled amicably between us.
 However, disputes to do with this contract that cannot be settled amicably may, if you wish, be referred to arbitration under a special scheme arranged by ABTA but administered independently.
 The scheme (details of which are available upon request or obtained from the ABTA website (www.abta.com) provides for a simple and inexpensive method of arbitration on documents alone with restricted liability on you in respect of costs.
 The scheme does not apply to claims for any amount greater than £5,000 per person and £25,000 per booking.
 Also it does not apply to claims that relate to physical injury or illness or their consequences.
 The scheme can however deal with compensation claims which include an element of minor injury or illness subject to a limit of £1,000 on the amount the arbitrator can award per person in respect of this element.
-If you choose to proceed to arbitration under this scheme, you must send a written notice of your decision to ABTA within 12 months after your scheduled date of return.
+If you choose to proceed to arbitration under this scheme, you must send a written notice of your decision to ABTA within twelve months after your scheduled date of return.

 11. Our liability to you